 Bringing genomics into routine care

-Controlling Superbugs will test different ways for hospitals to analyse and act on genomic data during a superbug outbreak.
+Controlling Superbugs will test different ways for hospitals to analyse and act on genomic data to control a superbug outbreak.

 - Trialling Austrakka, a program that that enables real-time sharing, analysis and reporting of pathogen genomic data to hospitals